mecid/mecid.github.io/_posts/2023-04-25-photopicker-in-swiftui.md

 The *PhotoPickerItem* type also has the *supportedContentTypes* property defining the supported content type of the selected image or video item, allowing us to understand how to decode the item.

 Today we learned how to use the *PhotoPicker* view in SwiftUI to implement the image-picking functionality in our app.
 I enjoy the API it provides and believe it is an excellent example of SwiftUI and Swift Concurrency feature usage.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!